panda-re/panda/panda/docs/syscalls2.md

     windows_7_x86_prototypes.txt
     ...

-Each line in each of these files is the prototype for a system call, with named paramters.
+Each line in each of these files is the prototype for a system call, with named parameters.
 The number at the beginning of each line is the system call number.
 On x86, for instance, you load that number into the EAX register, push arguments to the stack, and then execute the `systenter` instruction to invoke a system call.